-Top 10 Best Christmas Gifts for Your Mailman
+Top 10 Best Under $10 Gifts for Your Mailman 2018

 Postman Gifts That Are Inexpensive

-Key number two: you don’t want to spend a ton of dough.
+A big factor with this list: you don’t want to spend a ton of dough.
 It’s not like we’re trying to strike up a long-term with the mailman.
 All of these gifts are under $10, so it’s practically painless to cop something for that VIP who delivers all those checks to ya.

 Postman Gifts That Are Gender Neutral

-We realize that the title of our list is Top 10 Best Christmas Gifts for Your Mailman.
+We realize that the title of our list is the Top 10 Best Under $10 Gifts for Your Mailman.
 And we realize that not all mail men are men.
 So we’re going to establish a quick glossary here:

 MC = Mail Carrier.